hx-trigger

 This example will load /news

-immediate on the page load, and then again with a delay of one second after each click.
+immediately on page load, and then again with a delay of one second after each click.

 hx-trigger